CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day03-git/README.md

 # github
 https://github.com/

-You should have your own github account in order to complete the Assignment-0 so
+You should already have your own github account in order to complete the Assignment-0 so

  ## Github workflow on Github

   ### What is a repository?
      A repository is a project, a collection of code files and folders.
 Here is an example of my project.
-Show my swimwear CLI project.
+Show Project Showcase project on GitHub.

   ### Steps
    * create a repository